davidhudman/davidhudman.github.io/README.md

   - merchant page
 - (DONE) submit success screen should show message that it will be processed in 48 hours
 - (DONE) for additional privacy (and speedier signup), merchants can simply create a prompt cash account and provide their own public token

+Phase 2:

+- (DONE) create api call that checks if merchant exists already before taking user to next page
+  - (DONE) on merchant form submit (return that merchant already exists - but maybe allow them to create it anyway with a unique ID that I generate automatically)
+  - (DONE) on merchant page if merchant exists, return the prompt cash public token
+  - (DONE) fix issues with link routing when user navigates to a specific page

 ## Getting Started